ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	ManagedGateway ManagedGateway = new ManagedGateway(options, deviceData);
 	managedGateway.connect();

-And in the case of atatched devices, the constructed DeviceData can be passed to the library while sending the manage request. i.e
+And in the case of attached devices, the constructed DeviceData can be passed to the library while sending the manage request. i.e

 .. code:: java